 Q2.Can you give us a rundown of how Grub Club works?

 Grub Club works as a booking platform.
-Imagine airbnb but for dining experience instead of staying in people’s home.
+Imagine Airbnb but for a dining experience instead of staying in people’s homes.

 Q3.Who are your key stakeholders and how are you offering them value?